Antonius123-bb/frontend/README.md

-# DHBW-Kino
+# Corona-Kino

-DHBW-Kino is a frontend used to order some movie tickets.
+Corona-Kino is a frontend used to order some movie tickets.

 ## Installation